SHWAXABA/SHWAXABA/README.md

 - 👋 Hi, I’m @SHWAXABA
 - 👀 I’m interested in software development
-- 🌱 I have knowledge in Java,C#,SQL and intermediate web development
+- 🌱 I have knowledge in Java,C#,Python,Kotlin and intermediate web development
 - 💞️ I’m looking to collaborate on projects to improve my skills
-- 📫 How to reach me email: Shwaxaba180@gmail.com
+- 📫 How to reach me email: https://linktr.ee/shwaxaba

 <!---
 SHWAXABA/SHWAXABA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.